culture

 Eating tapas is an art.
 Here's how locals do it:

-- Order one or two dishes at a time: Don't order everything at once
+- Order one or two dishes at a time, not everything at once

-- Talk to the staff: Ask what's fresh or recommended
+- Talk to the staff and ask what's fresh or recommended

-In some regions, especially Andalusia and parts of the Basque Country, you get a free tapa with every drink ordered.
-The tradition is strongest in Granada, Leon, and San Sebastian.
+In some regions, especially Andalusia, you get a free tapa with every drink ordered.
+The tradition is strongest in Granada, where you can eat a full meal just by ordering a few rounds of drinks.

 Sobremesa: The Art of Lingering